radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-details/update-environment.md

 ---
 # Update an Environment from Detailed View

-When version updates are applied to your Cloud Manager instance, your environments are not automatically updated (**This still needs to be confirmed/there may be other update conditions and requirements**).
+When version updates are applied to your Environment Operations Center instance, your environments are not automatically updated (**This still needs to be confirmed/there may be other update conditions and requirements**).
 You can update a specific environment from the *Overview* screen of that environment or from the *Environments* home screen.
 This guide outlines the steps required to update an environment from the *Overview* screen.
 For details on updating an environment from the *Environments* home screen, review the overview guide on [updating an environment](../environment-overview/update-an-environment.md).

-> **Note:** Before getting started, make sure you have your current version of of Cloud Manager and the required number of FID nodes to display for each environment that requires updating.
+> **Note:** Before getting started, make sure you know your current version number of Environment Operations Center and the required number of FID nodes to display for each environment that requires updating.

 ## Managing environment updates